Evidence (musician): Solo work

-On July 17, 2009 it was announced that Evidence had signed a deal with Minneapolis-based hip-hop label Rhymesayers Entertainment, with a YouTube video showing Evidence signing the contract to release his next album.
+On July 17, 2009, it was announced that Evidence had signed a deal with Minneapolis-based hip-hop label Rhymesayers Entertainment, with a YouTube video showing Evidence signing the contract to release his next album.

 Evidence's second studio album, Cats & Dogs, was released on September 27, 2011.
-The album charted at number 64 on the Billboard 200, making it his first album to appear on the chart.
-An album sampler mixed by DJ Babu was released as well.
+The album charted at number 64 on the Billboard 200.
 The album won 2011 HHUG Best Album of the Year.

-In an emotional interview on Conspiracy Worldwide Radio, Evidence discussed his 2011 projects, including the status of Dilated Peoples, a future DJ Premier collaboration and citing the problems he had with the internet releasing his music before he does.

-In an interview with Hip-Hop Kings at the 2015 Fresh Island Festival, Evidence confirmed he would be releasing a new solo album in 2016 via Rhymesayers.
-Evidence confirmed that DJ Babu and Alchemist will feature on the record.
-As of July 2015 he had around five songs recorded, and the album was to be submitted for mastering no later than January 16.

-Evidence's third studio album, Weather or Not, was released on January 26, 2018.
+Evidence's third solo album, Weather or Not, was released on January 26, 2018.
 It debuted at number 187 on the Billboard 200.
 It covers his personal life in great detail, including the birth of his first son and his partner's battle with breast cancer.

-In 2021, Evidence released his fourth studio album "Unlearning Vol.1".
-In this album Evidence shares personal stories.
-Musically he goes back to the roots, therefore unlearning what he has learned during his music making career to produce raw and honest music.
+In 2021, Evidence released his fourth studio album Unlearning Vol. 1.